Driving Public Banked Cord Blood Inventory Utilization through Research and Development

 Public umbilical cord blood banks have underutilized resources in both fresh, unused cord blood units (CBU) that don't meet clinical criteria and in clinical CBU that are qualified inventory.
 In this presentation, Marcie Finney, Executive Director of the Cleveland Cord Blood Center, will discuss ways cord blood banks can optimize inventory by identifying industry drivers, managing acquisition costs, and promoting innovation in research to develop new clinical pathways and additional product pipelines.

-This comprehensive webinar will cover clinical research approaches in the U.S. and the potential they provide for exponentially expanding public cord blood inventory utilization.
+This comprehensive webcast covers clinical research approaches in the U.S. and the potential they provide for exponentially expanding public cord blood inventory utilization.
 Ms. Finney will discuss the substantial potential research and development provides as new products can help drive greater utilization of publicly banked cord blood units, increased utility, and more patient treatments.

 View to learn about: